Hester Swift, November 2017

 Notisum, a commercial database, provides a large collection of free case summaries from the Supreme Court, appeal courts and special courts: see 'Notisums Lagbok' page - 'Regelsamling' - 'Rättsfall' - select required court.
 Much more case law is available to subscribers, but IALS does not subscribe.

 InfoTorg Juridik's Swedish law database also includes cases, but IALS does not subscribe.

 Law reports - Finland

 An English-language introduction to Finland's judicial system is available on the Finnish courts website.

-The free FINLEX website, run by the Ministry of Justice and Edita publishing, includes a large collection of cases from the Supreme Court, Supreme Administrative Court, appeal courts, regional administrative courts, Market Court, Labour Court and Insurance Court.
+The free FINLEX website, run by the Ministry of Justice and Edita publishing, provides cases from the Finnish Supreme Court, Supreme Administrative Court, appeal courts, regional administrative courts, Market Court, Labour Court and Insurance Court.
 FINLEX also provides a database of references to case law in secondary legal literature.